mnoonan296/talkiepi/README.md

 ## 3D printable enclosure

+The case was designed by Paul from [Print Very Good](https://printverygood.vangaans.com/).
 The stl geometry will soon be made availble in the stl directory.

 ## Installing talkiepi